ylebon/fafo/README.md

 ### 1. User story: As a user I want to see all the entries in the Vespa contacts
 ```
+Scenario: Show all the people in the contacts list
   Given "All the requirements are satisfied and installed"
   When "I run `python3 vespa_contacts list`"
   Then "I will see all the names in the contacts list"
 ```